Great to Meet You!

 We plant hedgerows between gardens to improve micro-climates while increasing habitat.

-We've kept bees and feed pollinators by planting plenty of flowering crops.
+We've kept bees and feed pollinators by planting plenty of pollinator-friendly crops.

 We don't use any harsh pesticides or herbicides to grow our food.